lickinnovation/lickinnovation.github.io/_products/nfc.md

 ---
+layout:
-layout: media
+  - media
 title: NFC
 categories: products
 share: false
 image:
   feature: 1024x256.gif
   teaser: 400x250.gif
+published: true
 ---

+NFC tags allow us to leverage the supercomputers we all carry in our pockets to provide information and experiences to consumers.

 ##Overview

-Near-field communication (NFC) is the technology use in Oyster cards and contactless payments.
+Near-field communication is the technology used in Oyster cards and contactless payment cards.
+It allows small amounts of information to transfer between the NFC chip and the device reading it.
+For our purposes this information is nearly always a web URL - this can instantly take consumers to information they may need or engaging online experiences.

 ##Benefits

 In a retail context it allows customers to tap their smartphone on POS to receive special offers or view online experiences.

-NFC tags are cheap and easy to integrate into POS, so as long as you have digital content you want to drive customers too there are no barriers to implementation.
+NFC tags are cheap and easy to integrate into POS, so as long as you have digital content to drive customers to there are no real barriers to implementation.
+They don't require any infrastructure investment as we rely on customers carrying their own screens.

-##Support
+##Requirements

-Currently they are supported by nearly all Android and Windows phones, but not iPhones.
-The iPhone 6 does have NFC but is currently limited to the Apple Pay system.
-We foresee this technology being opened up in the near future however
+Currently NFC is supported by nearly all Android and Windows phones, but not iPhones.
+The iPhone 6 is NFC-capable but is currently limited to the proprietary Apple Pay system.
+We foresee this technology being opened up in the near future however, which will give NFC near-universal coverage in the smartphone market.
+For the time being we recommend including a QR code with the same URL as the NFC tag, so iPhone users are still included.